How Should Running Shoes Fit? How Tight They Should Be? (10 Tips)

 Shoe volume is the measurement of space inside the running shoe.
 A good indicator of correct shoe volume is in the eyelet chain.

-If you only have space for one finger between the eyelets, this shows you that the shoe volume is a little too high for the size of your feet, and you’re having to pull your laces tightly to get the shoes locked in place across your mid-foot.
+- If you only have space for one finger between the eyelets, this shows you that the shoe volume is a little too high for the size of your feet.
+You’re having to pull your laces tightly to get the shoes locked in place across your mid-foot.

 The Bottom Line